Meeting Hospital Medical Staff Challenges

 How do you work with medical staffs?

 The medical staff is a self-governing legal entity, which is responsible for the safe and competent medical treatment rendered by its staff physicians.
 It is accountable to the hospital’s governing body.
-I guide medical staffs in their peer review process and formal hearing process.
+We guide medical staffs in their peer review process and formal hearing process.
 This can entail helping them make recommendations for changes or modifications to a physician’s hospital practice.
 Medical staffs may also consider when indicated, whether proctoring or discipline is the course to follow.

 Any new developments for medical staffs in the past year?

-I have noticed an increase in the number of complaints brought before medical staffs and reported to the Medical Board.
+We have noticed an increase in the number of complaints brought before medical staffs and reported to the Medical Board.
 Also, there is an increase in negative publicity that some physicians and practices have received, which in turn has spurred more people to come forward with complaints to the medical staff, hospital administration, and the Medical Board.

 What has been keeping you and your clients busy?